gusztavvargadr/gusztavvargadr.github.io/_posts/2015-09-18-1-everyday-gitflow-and-semantic-versioning.md

 {% include _toc.html %}
 <br/>
-Although I’ve been using both [GitFlow][GitFlow] and [Semantic Versioning][SemVer] for a long time now, I've always felt that something is missing from the everyday workflow.
+Although I've been using both [GitFlow][GitFlow] and [Semantic Versioning][SemVer] for a long time now, I've always felt that something is missing from the everyday workflow.
 They are both nice concepts, but they offer solutions for problems in different domains.
 Nevertheless, applying them together seems to be a bit more complicated than I feel it should be.
 <br/>
 It might also mean, of course, that the workflow I try to apply it to is not optimal, but that can be a topic for a different post later.
 In this one, I just want to describe one simple approach for managing the release of applications and other shared components.